urfdvw/SBU-thesis-template/README.md

-# SBU-thesis-template
-The latex template for Stony Brook University PhD Thesis
+I am shocked by the lack of LaTeX tamplate for PhD Thesis at Stony Brook graduate school.
+Thank them to be totally spotlessly useless.